Butker’s OT field goal lifts Chiefs past Ravens, 27-24

 “We played a heck of a game.
 Just didn’t get it down,” said Jackson, who insisted after X-rays came back negative that he would be OK.
 “We’ve got to regroup next week and get ready for our next game.”

 Tyreek Hill caught eight passes for 139 yards for Kansas City (11-2), including three in overtime to set up the eventual winning field goal.
-Travis Kelce had seven catches for 77 yards and another score.
+Travis Kelce had seven catches for 77 yards and another score, becoming the first tight end in league history with at least 80 receptions and 1,000 yards receiving in three consecutive seasons.

 Jackson finished with 147 yards and two touchdowns for the Ravens, who had never lost in three trips to Arrowhead Stadium.
 Jackson also had 71 yards rushing in his fourth start in place of Joe Flacco .